 Web-based push notifications are unique among marketing channels.
 They’re opt-in for your customers, and simple to install, with just five lines of code pasted into the source on your website.
-The code can be easily customized to the page, so you can add it to multiple pages across your site to assist with segmenting.
-When the customer arrives on a page, you can place a small value proposition across the top of your page, and they choose to allow you to push notifications to them.
-After they opt-in, your marketing messages go directly to the customers who are most interested in your products.
+The code can be easily customized to the page, so you can add it across multiple pages on your site to assist with segmenting.
+When the customer arrives on a page, you can trigger an opt-in request and they can choose to allow or deny push notifications.
+If they opt-in, your marketing messages go directly to the customers who are most interested in your products.

-A second powerful aspect is that, over time, as you push out notifications and perform A/B testing, you’ll quickly discover the many different segments in your customer base, where they overlap, and other interests they may have.
-The timing of notifications, click rates, opt-in and opt-out rates, platform response rates, and other data will all help you craft better campaigns and tighter segments.
+A second powerful aspect is that push notifications use A/B testing to optimize performance, and over time you’ll discover the many different segments in your customer base, where they overlap, and their other relevant interests.
+Continuously improving the timing of notifications, click rates, opt-in and opt-out rates, platform response rates, and other points using user data will all help you craft better campaigns and tighter segments.

 Assisting your data gathering is that browser-based notifications also aren’t tied to a specific platform.
 Instead, they’re part of the preferences in your customer’s browser.
 As long as your customers open their browser, the notifications will arrive where they happen to be.